IAC2-Project/instance-model-modeling-repository/servicetemplates/https%3A%2F%2Fedmm.uni-stuttgart.de%2Fservicetemplates/SockShop/README.md

-## PetClinic Application
+## Sock Shop - A Microservices Demo Application

-> EDMM compliant model of the Spring PetClinic application.
+> Sock Shop simulates the user-facing part of an e-commerce website that sells socks.
+> It demonstrates how to implement and deploy multiple services using different programming languages ([more information](https://microservices-demo.github.io)).

 ---